M-o-a-T/moat-kv/docs/source/server_protocol.rst

 Entry
 +++++

-An entry is some data stored in DistKV.
+An entry is some data stored in MoaT-KV.
 The entry has a name, or (more correctly) a path, i.e. a sequence of names leading from the server's root to the entry.
 An entry can store one chunk of data, or it can be empty.

 Path members may be UTF-8 strings, byte strings, or numbers.
 The empty UTF-8 and byte strings are considered equivalent, any other values are not.
-If you want to use the DistKV command line to access data, you should limit yourself to UTF-8 strings.
+If you want to use the MoaT-KV command line to access data, you should limit yourself to UTF-8 strings.

 For ensuring consistency, each entry also has an associated chain, which